 Hot flashes – These happen during the day and can happen at night too, known as night sweats.
 You’ll feel hot and sometimes have a red flushed face and sweating.

 Weight gain – Many women notice their bodies changing and gain weight around the middle which is very difficult to lose.
 Try practising yoga to reduce stress, which is another factor that leads to weight gain.
+I wrote a post about shapeshifter yoga, the full workout is just over an hour makes me feel great I do it, there is a shorter flow if you’re short of time too.

 Frequent urination – Needing to urinate more often and incontinence, increase in urinary tract infections.